harrisonhuston/harrisonhuston.github.io/README.md

 For more information regarding the source files, please see the below.

 index.html – This is the website entrance page.
 It uses entrance.css as the style sheet.
-It is an animated page using CSS and allows the user to enter the portfolio website.
+It is an animated page using Three JS and relies on entrance.js.

 home.html – This is the home page for the website.
 It uses main.css as the style sheet.
 It includes information about me, my goals, and my aspirations.